FIRE Student Network Summer Conference

-- Meet fellow student advocates for free speech on campus from across the country.
+Meet FIRE staff and fellow student advocates for free speech from across the country.
+Learn strategies and techniques for creating real change on campus.

 What People Are Saying